EdgarLozano185519/100-Days-of-Python/r1-log.md

 The second thing is not really anything.
 It is just a practice with files.

 The last thing I worked on today was a sort of sample mail merger program.
 [View readme.](projects-source/day24/mail-merge-project/readme.md)
+### R1D25
+Today was kind of slow for me.
+The main thing I did was to experiment with Pandas to get familiar with common methods.

+A small project I wrote was a squirrel aggregating program that gathers how many of each color exists from a dataset provided.
+It then wrote the results back to a CSV file.